Documentation

 1. In your strategy file, you import a special params object and read attributes off it (e.g. params.PERIOD).

-2. The IDE scans your code to discover those names and lists them in the Test dialog.
+2. The IDE scans your code to discover those names and lists them in the run modal (Test, bulk forward, or chart forward).

 3. You enter a type and value for each name in the dialog (or define a sweep when you optimize).

-4. When you click Test, the engine fills params with your values before your script runs, so the values are available the moment your file is imported.
+4. When you start the run, the engine fills params with your values before your script runs, so the values are available the moment your file is imported.

-Inputs are populated only for backtests (the Test button).
-They are not populated for plain Run — use plain Python defaults if you want a runnable script outside backtests.
+Inputs are populated for Run backtest, Bulk forward, and Chart forward test modals.
+They are not populated for plain Run (/ws/run) — use hasattr defaults if you want the same file to run both ways.
 See Strategy lifecycle for when params are visible to callbacks.

 Declaring params in your strategy